mashijie1028/TrustDD/README.md

 This repo uses PyTorch 1.7 (earlier version 1.4 or later version 1.10 might also work)

 Before implementing TrustDD with OE, please download the outlier data [300K Random Images](https://people.eecs.berkeley.edu/~hendrycks/300K_random_images.npy) like [Outlier Exposure](https://github.com/hendrycks/outlier-exposure).
-For TrustDD with POE, there is no need to download the outlier data :happy:
+For TrustDD with POE, there is no need to download the outlier data :smile: